MaciejMalczyk/controller/README.md

 Any SBC with libgpio kernel driver enabled.
 Any 2 stepper motors with any 2 stepper drivers that utilizes "step pin" for motor stepping.

 ## Build
-cd into controller-rust and run `cargo build` to build backend
+Go into controller-rust and run `cargo build` to build backend Go into controller-react-frontend and run `npm install` to install frontend packages

 ## Start
 Run `cargo run` in controller-rust dir and `npm start` in controller-react-frontend dir